History of Podlaskie Voivodeship: History

-In the second half of the 15th century, the Drohicka land was divided into three smaller administrative and territorial units: the Drohicka land, the Bielsko land and the Mielnica land.
-The formal creation of the Podlaskie Voivodeship took place on August 29 1513 when Ivan Sapieha, who held the office of governor and later the Vitebsk governor was appointed the Voivode of Podlasie even before he was formally called to live in that voivodeship.
+In Krynki and Mielnik, renewals of the Polish–Lithuanian union were concluded in 1434 and 1501, respectively.
+In the second half of the 15th century, the Drohiczyn Land was divided into three smaller administrative and territorial units: the Drohiczyn Land, the Bielsk Land and the Mielnik Land.
+The formal creation of the Podlaskie Voivodeship took place on August 29, 1513 when Ivan Sapieha, who held the office of governor and later the Vitebsk governor was appointed the Voivode of Podlasie even before he was formally called to live in that voivodeship.
 Ivan Sapieha died in 1517 and for three years the voivodship did not have a voivode.
-In 1519 to this office was appointed to Albertas Goštautas, who possessed extensive Tykocin estates and he was the Voivode of Trotsky.
+In 1519 to this office was appointed to Albertas Goštautas, who possessed extensive Tykocin estates and he was the voivode of Troki.

 In 1520, Sigismund I the Old, who was in Toruń, appointed Janusz Kostewicz for the position of the Podlaskie voivode.
-In 1566, the area of the Podlasie Voivodship was reduced by the Brest, Kamnica and Kobrin lands, which, together with the Turn-Pińsk principality, formed the Brest-Lithuanian Voivodship.
+In 1566, the area of the Podlasie Voivodship was reduced by the Brest, Kamnica and Kobryn lands, which, together with the Turow-Pińsk principality, formed the Brześć Litewski Voivodeship.
 Three years later, in 1569, the reduced Podlasie Province was incorporated into the Crown by the order of Sigismund II Augustus and the resolution of the Sejm of the Polish–Lithuanian Commonwealth.
+At his favorite residence in Knyszyn, King Sigismund II Augustus died in 1562, ending the reign of the Jagiellonian dynasty in Poland.
+Tykocin, whose Old Town is designated a Historic Monument of Poland, was an important residential town of Polish kings in the region and the place where the Order of the White Eagle, Poland's oldest and highest order, was established.

-After the third partition of Poland in 1795, Białystok Region came under Prussian rule.
-In the occupied areas, the Prussians formed the Organization Camera of the War and Domain Camera, which was located in Bialystok.
+After the Third Partition of Poland in 1795, Białystok Region came under Prussian rule.
+In the occupied areas, the Prussians formed the Organization Camera of the War and Domain Camera, which was located in Białystok.
 The area of operation of the Camera Organizational Committee in Bialystok included 4 compartments: Wierzbołowski, Pułtusk, Białystok and Łomża.
 Circuses were divided into smaller organizational units, i.e. districts.
-They were established in Białystok, Bielsko, Dąbrowa, Goniądz, Sokółka, Tykocin, Ciechanowiec, Drohiczyn, Ostrołęka, Wąsosz, Zambrów, Wiźno, Ciechanów, Maków, Nasielsk, Płońsk, Przasnysz, Wyszków, Hołynka, Kalwaria, Mariampach, Wampachki.
+They were established in Białystok, Bielsk Podlaski, Dąbrowa, Goniądz, Sokółka, Tykocin, Ciechanowiec, Drohiczyn, Ostrołęka, Wąsosz, Zambrów, Wizna, Ciechanów, Maków, Nasielsk, Płońsk, Przasnysz, Wyszków, Hołynka, Kalwaria, Mariampach, Wampachki.
 The lowest level of the territorial division was made up of village clusters with head leaders, nobility clusters with caretakers and cities with mayors.
 The works of the Commission ended in 1797 and the Camera of War and Domains of the Białystok Department was created.
 The Bialystok Department embraced 10 landrat districts.
 Their headquarters were: Łomża, Goniądz, Drohiczyn, Suraż, Bielsk, Białystok, Dąbrowa, Wigry, Kalwaria, and Mariampol.